-You can configure the Splunk platform to use the Security Assertion Markup Language (SAML) as an authentication scheme for single sign-on (SSO), using information that your supported identity provider (IdP) supplies.
+You can configure the Splunk platform to use the Security Assertion Markup Language (SAML) as an authentication scheme for single sign-on (SSO), using information that your SAML identity provider (IdP) supplies.

 Prerequisites for configuring SAML as an authentication scheme for single sign-on

 Before you can configure SAML as an authentication scheme for single sign-on, you must have the following: